At which campus can I study this program?

 Program Requirements

-To earn an undergraduate certificate in Energy Finance, there are 15 credits of prescribed courses and a minimum of 6 credits in prerequisites
+To earn an undergraduate certificate in Energy Finance, a minimum of 15 credits is required, with a minimum of 6 credits in prerequisites.

 Code | Title | Credits |